CppMicroServices/CppMicroServices/framework/doc/doxygen/MicroServices_TheBundleContext.md

 \snippet uServices-bundlecontext/main.cpp GetBundleContext

-Please note that trying to use `#cppmicroservices::GetBundleContext` without proper initialization code in the using shared library while either lead to compile or rumtime errors.
+Please note that trying to use `#cppmicroservices::GetBundleContext` without proper initialization code in the using shared library will either lead to compile or rumtime errors.